 hands on to help me heal my relationship with my self.
 After years of self-discovery I had come to a more loving place with my self, but my relationship to my voice was still very shut down.
 Despite that I started apprenticing and working directly with the teachers as assistants to learn as many healing modalities as possible.

 After years of soul-searching and uncovering, I sat in a deep meditation group where singing was the main point after silence.
 Everyone started singing- and regardless of the inner work I had done I was still faced with deep shame around my voice.
 Instead of beating myself up, I sat with it and came back to the meditation group the next month.
-During this sit, I kept hearing something saying "You have been killing yourself by suppressing your voice, using food to shove all your emotions down.
+During this sit, I kept hearing something saying "You have been killing yourself by suppressing your voice.
 Singing will heal you, and you will help heal those around you through singing".
 And in that moment, heart racing, I knew I had to sing in front of others- and I did- and haven't stopped.

 After that point, singing has been my life.
 I started volunteering and singing in hospitals and convalescent homes and drug rehab centers.
 I started playing with friends and then bands, and then friends started wanting to sing with me to help uncover their voice so I developed and created techniques to help others explore and release stage fright, fear of being seen & heard, and built a supportive network around creativity and training to access creative energy to write & receive songs.